WICG/file-handling/explainer.md

 * Darwin Huang &lt;<huangdarwin@chromium.org>&gt;<br>
 * Raymes Khoury &lt;<raymes@chromium.org>&gt;

-### Motivation
+## Motivation

-This proposal gives web applications a way to register their ability to handle (read, stream, edit) files with given MIME types and/or file extensions.
+This proposal gives installed web applications a way to register their ability to handle (read, stream, edit) files with given MIME types and/or file extensions.
 This then allows an operating system's file manager or other native UX to select a PWA to handle the file.

 This has many use cases.
 For example:
 * An image editor could display and edit a number of image formats.